Kane tells Tottenham he wants to leave this summer - Latest transfer news

 Seeing Kane at any other Premier League club would be weird, but you have to say that Manchester City will be the frontrunners.

-Given his allegiance to Tottenham, moving to Chelsea would surely be tough for Spurs to sanction.
+Given his allegiance to Tottenham, moving to Chelsea would surely be tough for Spurs, and Kane, to sanction.

 Heading to Manchester City would make the most sense as Sergio Aguero is moving on this summer, Gabriel Jesus is yet to fully stand up as the heir apparent and Pep Guardiola has played most of this season without a recognized striker and City still dominated the Premier League.